Do note the date of this original post, just before the incredible EXPLOSION of 2008. Is it the parallels interesting, eh? Market Crash? Implosion?

-- Reduce debt, because with a drop, more likely there will be some other economic nasties (yes I said inflation again), and if interest rates rise, we are all in deep trouble, at least those of us with a debt load.
+- Reduce debt, because with a drop, there will likely be some other economic nasties (yes I said inflation again), and if interest rates rise, we are all in deep trouble, at least those of us with a debt load.

 - Don’t listen to all the doom and gloomers out there either.
-I am not saying cash in all of your savings and put it in your matress (however if someone is reading this 10 years from now, and that WAS what you should have done, you read it here first 🙂 ).
+I am not saying cash in all of your savings and put it in your mattress (however, if someone is reading this 10 years from now, and that WAS what you should have done, you read it here first 🙂 ).
 I am saying plan for the worst and hope for the best.

-- For God’s sake don’t go out and start short selling on my say so either.
+- For God’s sake don’t go out and start short-selling on my say so either.
 Don’t buy into hedge funds either, that is just a fool’s game.
-If you must, buy a lottery ticket if you want risk, with little chance of payback (I said 1 lottery ticket).
+If you must, buy a lottery ticket if you want to risk, with little chance of payback (I said 1 lottery ticket).